 Many thanks for watching!

-Consider supporting SciFuture by:
+Consider supporting me by:

-a) Subscribing to the YouTube channel:
+a) Subscribing to my YouTube channel: http://youtube.com/subscription_center?add_user=TheRationalFuture

 b) Donating via Patreon: https://www.patreon.com/scifuture and/or